 A WAF is a great tool in order to secure web applications against existing and future threats.
 Virtual patching enables the application owner to handle upcoming security threats with more room to maneuver, allowing to fix security issues in applications not in panic mode but within the normal application development cycle.

-Web Entry Server: A WAF can be far more than just a WAF
+A WAF can be far more than just a WAF

-WAF or Web Entry scenarios are inbound focused only (reverse proxy scenarios).
-However, a WAF can also be used for outbound scenarios.
-An outbound WAF with SOAP/XML filtering capabilities would be a (forward proxy) security infrastructure for consuming external SOA web services, i.e. from business partners.
+Above scenarios are inbound focused (reverse proxy scenarios), however, a WAF can also be used for outbound scenarios.
+A WAF can be leveraged in outbound scenarios when it is acting as forward proxy.
+An outbound WAF specific filtering capabilities would be able to protect internal applications which consume external services, i.e. from business partners.